-Like FreeRTOS-Arduino and Qduino, also ARTe [9] relies on an RTOS to support multitasking, but differently from such previous approaches, it preserves the simplicity of the Arduino programming model.
+Like FreeRTOS-Arduino and Oduino, also ARTe (Buonocunto et al., 2016) relies on an RTOS to support multitasking, but differently from such previous approaches, it preserves the simplicity of the Arduino programming model.
 ARTe is characterized by a minimal impact in terms of footprint and run-time overhead.
-This was possible by building ARTe upon the ERIKA Enterprise [1] RTOS that, among other choices (e.g., FreeR-TOS [10] and NuttX [11]), resulted in an excellent candidate to efficiently use the scarce computational resources of Arduino platforms thanks to its static configuration at compile time.
-The preliminary version of ARTe presented in [9] did not provide support to handle shared variables and mutual exclusion.
-Furthermore, the work in [9] was conceived for older versions of the Arduino IDE, which were designed in a monolithic way; thus, it was not possible to customize the building process without modifying the IDE source code.
-Consequently, [9] was based on a customized version of the IDE, extensively modified to integrate a custom parser and a modified build process to support the RTOS.
-However, this approach originates considerable limitations in terms of portability and extensibility, as any new release of the Arduino IDE requires a porting of the extension presented in [9] while major updates of the IDE codebase may totally break compatibility.
-Thankfully, the most recent versions of the Arduino IDE include a more flexible build mechanism that allows developers and board manufacturers to customize the entire building process [12].
+This was possible by building ARTe upon the ERIKA Enterprise (Anon, 0000a) RTOS that, among other choices (e.g., FreeRTOS Anon, 0000d and NuttX Anon, 0000e), resulted in an excellent candidate to efficiently use the scarce computational resources of Arduino platforms thanks to its static configuration at compile time.
+The preliminary version of ARTe presented in Buonocunto et al. (2016) did not provide support to handle shared variables and mutual exclusion.
+Furthermore, the work in Buonocunto et al. (2016) was conceived for older versions of the Arduino IDE, which were designed in a monolithic way; thus, it was not possible to customize the building process without modifying the IDE source code.
+Consequently, Buonocunto et al. (2016) was based on a customized version of the IDE, extensively modified to integrate a custom parser and a modified build process to support the RTOS.
+However, this approach originates considerable limitations in terms of portability and extensibility, as any new release of the Arduino IDE requires a porting of the extension presented in Buonocunto et al. (2016) while major updates of the IDE codebase may totally break compatibility.
+Thankfully, the most recent versions of the Arduino IDE include a more flexible build mechanism that allows developers and board manufacturers to customize the entire building process (Anon, 0000f).
 The mechanism works by exporting to the developer a set of hooks (i.e., code injection points) for each step of the building process.